lanl/pyHarmonySearch/README.md

 This software is licensed under the [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 Please refer to the separate LICENSE.txt file for the exact text of the license.
 You are obligated to give attribution if you use this code.

 ## ABOUT
-pyHarmonySearch implements the harmony search (HS) global optimization algorithm in Python.
+pyHarmonySearch is a pure Python implementation of the harmony search (HS) global optimization algorithm in Python.
 HS is a metaheuristic search algorithm that, similar to simulated annealing, tabu, and evolutionary searches, is based on real world phenomena.
 Specifically, HS mimics a jazz band improvising together.
 Courtesy [Wikipedia](http://en.wikipedia.org/wiki/Harmony_search):

 > In the HS algorithm, each musician (= decision variable) plays (= generates) a note (= a value) for finding a best harmony (= global optimum) all together.

+pyHarmonySearch supports both continuous and discrete variables and can take advantage of parallel processing using [Python's built-in multiprocessing module](http://docs.python.org/2/library/multiprocessing.html).

 ## REQUIREMENTS
 This code does not rely on any 3rd party software.
 It only requires Python 2.7 or higher.
-It may run on earlier versions of Python and Python 3 via 2to3, but I haven't tested it.
+It may work under Python 3 using 2to3, but I haven't tested it.

 ## USING THIS CODE
 To run the sample code, simply type the following: